garden-rs/garden/doc/src/commands.md

 For example, `garden build treesitters catsitters` will run a user-defined `build` command over both the `treesitters`  and `catsitters` groups.

-Use the `garden -vv` extra-verbose option to display the commands being run.
+Use the `-vv` extra-verbose option to display the commands being run.

 Use the `-t | --trees` option to specify a glob pattern to filter trees by name post-query.
 Commands will only be run inside trees whose names match the pattern.